 - If you make the club public, anyone will be able to join.

 - If the club is invite-only, club owners and administrators can invite athletes or approve requests to join.
 Keep in mind that invite-only clubs are not invisible to non-members; they only require admin permission to join.
-However, recent activity, discussions, and private group events will be hidden from non-members.
+However, recent activities, discussions, and private group events will be hidden from non-members.

 - You will automatically be designated as the club owner.
 The owner cannot leave the club until ownership is transferred to another member.